Center for Korean Research

 Columbia’s Commitment to Korean Studies

 In addition to the courses in EALAC, there are Korea-related courses taught regularly in the departments of political science, anthropology, and economics, and in the law and business schools.
-Besides the Center for Korean Research of the East Asian Institute and the Korean Studies program at EALAC, Columbia also houses the only Center for Korean Legal Studies in the United States.
+In addition to the Center for Korean Research and the Korean Studies program at EALAC, Columbia also houses the only Center for Korean Legal Studies in the United States.
 For over eighty years, Columbia has fostered Korea-related research and teaching in the United States.
 The University remains steadfastly committed to the study of Korea as we enter an increasingly globalized world.

 Korean Classes